Ilai Vaniyar

-Senaithalaivar is a Tamil-speaking caste mainly from south Tamil Nadu.
-Other names they are referred are Senaiyar,Moopanar(In Tirunelveli District) Mudaliar, Pillai,Ilai vaniyar(As later periods they were indulged in betel leaves trade).
+Ilia Vaniyar is a Tamil-speaking caste mainly from south Tamil Nadu.
+Other names they are referred are Senaiyar, Senaithalaivar, Moopanar(In Tirunelveli District) Mudaliar, Pillai.
+They belong to the Vaishya varna.

-Literary evidence

-The original name of these people is said to be Ilai Vaniyar.They belong to the Vaishya varna.

 Distribution

-They are mainly populated in Tirunelveli District, Tiruvarur District, Chennai, Kanyakumari District, Nagapattinam District, Thanjaur District and Madurai District, including places like Tenmalai, Kayatharu and Seevalapperi.
+Ilia Vaniyar are mainly populated in Tirunelveli District, Tiruvarur District, Chennai, Kanyakumari District, Nagapattinam District, Thanjaur District and Madurai District, including places like Tenmalai, Kayatharu and Seevalapperi.

 Society and caste organisation

 They are included in the Tamil Nadu state's list of Backward castes.